lianneYL/Clustering/README.md

-# Conjoint Analysis
+# Data Analysis using R

-Conducted conjoint analysis in R to develop a product line that generates most profits by analyzing product's market share in any specified scenario.
+Conducted data analysis in R for market segmentation, explanatory and predictive model and to identify causal relationship.
 This is a in-class code.